Dededede4/ecole42/README.md

 **get_next_line/** is an equivalent of getline()

-**Piscine PHP/** It's many small projects for learn PHP **Piscine C/** It's many small projects for learn C
+**Piscine PHP/** It's many small projects for learn PHP

+**Piscine C/** It's many small projects for learn C

 ================= To do list =================

-**fdf/** is an program taking an map to generate pixel by pixel an Wire-frame model with parallel perspective view (Bresenham algorithm)
+**fdf/** is a program taking an map to generate pixel by pixel an Wire-frame model with parallel perspective view (Bresenham algorithm)

+**fractol/** is a program drawing fratals